CorruptedByCPU/Cyjon/README.md

 ### Requirements:

-  - 8 MiB of RAM
+  - 12 MiB of RAM (for Full HD resolution)
   - keyboard and mouse at PS2 port

 ### Optional: